Constructing a POUR Website

 Putting People at the Center of the Process

-- To capitalize on the a wider audience or consumer base (marketing or economic-centered motivations)
+- to attract a wider audience or consumer base (marketing or economic-centered motivations)

-- To avoid lawsuits and/or bad press (public relations and punishment-centered motivations)
+- to adhere to the law and avoid negative publicity (public relations and punishment-centered motivations)

-All of these can be good reasons.
-Accessible web sites will accomplish all of these goals.
-The motivations are listed in order of most altruistic to least altruistic, but as long as the web site is accessible in the end, perhaps it does not matter what the developers' motivations were to begin with.
+Accessible websites accomplish all of these goals.
+These motivations are listed in order of most to least altruistic, but if the website is accessible in the end, perhaps that matters more than the authors' initial motivations.

-No matter which motivation works for a particular developer, one principle will always hold true: web accessibility is most easily achieved when people are at the center of the process.
+Regardless of motivation, one principle remains constant: Web accessibility is most easily achieved when people are at the center of the process.
 Even those who are simply trying to avoid lawsuits will sooner or later realize that the needs of the target audience—people with disabilities—must be carefully considered and addressed.

 Understanding the User's Perspective and Needs

-The techniques and guidelines of web accessibility were not invented to make life hard for web developers.
-They were invented to make life easier for people with disabilities.
-Like everyone else, people with disabilities want and need to access the kinds of resources offered on the web.
-Many services and goods once available only by visiting brick-and-mortar offices and shops are now available online, from the comfort of one's home.
+Web accessibility guidelines were not invented to make life hard for web developers.
+They were invented to make life easier for people with disabilities—who, like everyone else, want and need to access web content.
+Once a geeky alternative to brick-and-mortar offices and shops, the web is now where business routinely gets done.
 Nothing could be more perfect in terms of making the world more accessible to people with disabilities.

 Moving Beyond Technical Accessibility

-Techniques and guidelines are important because they represent an attempt to define and standardize what Web accessibility means.
-They represent a consensus, or at least a majority opinion, about the best practices and methods for achieving web accessibility.
+Techniques and guidelines are important because they help define and clarify the concept of web accessibility.
+They represent a consensus, or at least a majority opinion, about best practices and methods for achieving web accessibility.
 The Web Content Accessibility Guidelines (WCAG) are the most widely-accepted set of recommendations, and were developed over several years of collaborative involvement by a panel of experts and interested individuals.
-The rigorous process is purposefully slow and methodical, in an attempt to consider a wide variety of viewpoints and issues.
-Still, none of the participants in this process would ever claim that the guidelines are the last word on accessibility, or that conformance to the guidelines will guarantee web content accessibility.
-The guidelines are an excellent foundation upon which to build accessible Web content, but unless the developers understand the reasons behind the guidelines, they might apply the guidelines incorrectly or ineffectively.
+None of the participants in this process would ever claim that the guidelines are the last word on accessibility, or that conformance to the guidelines will guarantee web accessibility.
+They are, however, a strong foundation upon which to build accessible web content, but unless those implementing them understand the reasons behind the guidelines, they might apply the guidelines incorrectly or ineffectively.